wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent
+* [20190317] darkal presented a somewhat decent [external display workaround](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13) if you have a 1080P screen.
 * [20190315] So far so good with USB BT.
 The only issue left is display output, which so far nothing we can do.
 * [20190314] Happy pi day humans.
 * [20190311] Updated readme.MD regarding on an [OpenGL issue on 10.14.3](https://www.tonymacx86.com/threads/macos-10-14-0-thinkpad-x1-extreme-hackintosh.263916/post-1900369).